apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

 The only 416 response that this plugin handles itself is if the requested range is inside the last slice block but past the end of the asset contents.
-Other 416 responses are handled by the parents.
+Other 416 responses are handled by the parent.

 If a client aborts mid transaction the current slice block continues to be read from the server until it is complete to ensure that the block